Xavier0301/db-54/part1/README.md

 CREATE INDEX index_victim_case_id ON Victims(case_id) USING HASH;
 CREATE INDEX index_type_of_collision_description ON TypeOfCollision(description) USING HASH;
 ```
+The runtime of the query is:
+* Unoptimised: 10s287ms
+* Optimised: 8.898ms

-Here is what we got after optimization (figure below), and the cost of our query is now : 1578149.12
+Here is what we got after optimization (figure below), and the cost of our query is now : 1578149.12 .

 ![](images/query7-indexes.png)